 These are just a few of the ways to keep your ERP implementation on track and to build employee engagement by adding a bit of fun along the way.
 At Panorama, we continually challenge ourselves to provide strategic organizational change management ideas to our clients.
 We firmly believe that the success of your ERP implementation will ultimately be determined by the people involved.
 Seldom is the issue software-related.
 Having some fun is a strategic part of the people management process.

 ERP implementations can be daunting.
 But the more you know, the less challenging it can be.
-Learn how to get off the ground of your ERP implementation tuning into our webinar, How to Define the Best Enterprise Strategy Roadmap for Your Organization.

 Written by Rick Platz, Senior Manager of Organizational Change at Panorama Consulting Solutions.